A poignant letter from René Char to Paul Éluard shortly before his death. 1952.

 2.500

-René CHAR (1907.1988)
+René Char (1907.1988)

-Autograph letter signed to Paul Éluard.
+Autographed letter signed to Paul Éluard.

 Two oblong octavo pages.
 Envelope.